-Photographing a complete wedding in the reportage/documentary style is probably one of the most difficult styles for photographers to perfect as you have no control over the day, that is what I love so much about it as I do not arrive with preconceived ideas of what photographs I might take.
-My background as a press photojournalist perfected my eye for capturing story telling images.
+Photographing a complete wedding in the reportage style is probably one of the most difficult styles for photographers to perfect as you have no control over the day, that is what I love so much about it as I do not arrive with preconceived ideas of what photographs I might take.
+My background as a press photojournalist perfected my eye for capturing reportage images.
 I bring with my experience of over 1000 weddings.

 So what about family groups? and maybe some portraits of the couple?

 I always make sure I capture a few family groups as these are an important part of the day and are always cherished by your family.
 What I recommend is these are kept to around 6 or 7 groups in total, otherwise they start to eat into your time.
 I also take some relaxed portraits of the couple as these are the sort of photographs you will want to frame.
 In total allow about 15 to 20 minutes out of your day for these, everything else I do is unposed reportage wedding photography.